pr1207/tesla-task/README.md

 Both of them look in the available space of a single row and try to find the next best fit for a device.
 User can toggle these modes by clicking **Change mode** button in the top right corner

+Unfortunately image samples are not really of the best quality.
+I only found what I believe to be megapack 2 from birds pespective so I cropped that one for other batteries according to the dimensions provided in the input data

 ## Land estimation
 Since there is 5ft padding between each row of devices, this number is also included in land estimation.